Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 credit)

-For each of the three record formats for the Oscar
+For each of the three record formats for the Oscar table

 discussed above, provide a detailed step-by-step procedure for how

-value of a given Oscar would be extracted from that
+the type value of a given Oscar would be extracted from that

 Oscar’s record.
 Make sure to include specifics about how pieces of